Orthopedic Treatment

 JOINT PROTECTIVE STABILIZATION APPLIANCES are sculpted to prevent the condyles from access to the retrodiskal tissues in inflamed TMJs.
 Steep anti-retrusive ramps are used to protect severely inflamed TMJs, and shallow ramps are used when there is more need for muscle rehabilitation.

-JOINT PROTECTIVE TELESCOPIC (HERBST) APPLIANCES are even more effective for protecting damaged TMJs, because their protection continues as the mouth opens.
+JOINT PROTECTIVE TELESCOPIC (HERBST) APPLIANCES are even more effective than joint protective stabilization appliances for protecting damaged TMJs, because their protection continues as the mouth opens.
 For additional orthopedic effects, they can also contain a front flat bite plate, dual block mechanics (opposing inclines that engage), laterally directed inclines to correct the mandibular midline, or a unilateral pivot to distract a condyle from an inflamed TMJ.
 However, the Herbst hardware commonly used today was designed more than a century ago for orthodontic bite jumping in children, and adults find it uncomfortable and restrictive; therefore Dr. Summer has redesigned it with a lower profile, a free lateral range of movement, and an unlimited range of micro-adjustability without tools, as described in MULTI-LEVEL ORAL APPLIANCE TREATMENT OF SLEEP APNEA.

 PIVOTING can be added to any type of joint protective appliance to provide quick relief for an acutely inflamed TMJ by distracting the affected condyle.
 The pivot must be unilateral and located behind the first molar, where the center of force of the jaw closing muscles is located so that biting forcefully distracts the condyle from the inflamed joint and relieves the pain produced by biting forcefully on the natural teeth.
 However pivoting can place a lot of pressure on a single molar, therefore it is only used as a temporary short term intervention.